Adam Cameron: Casting

 On 23 May 1989, David Brown from TV Week reported that Stevenson had been cast in the role of Adam.
 Home and Away's executive producer Andrew Howie told Brown that he had planned to make Adam a central character in the series.
 Howie added that the character would arrive on a boat and end up remaining in Summer Bay.
 Stevenson had previously played a guest role on fellow soap opera Neighbours as petty criminal Skinner.
 Stevenson told Cindy Jones from The Sun-Herald that playing Adam was a role-reversal in comparison to Skinner, a part which helped him become more level-headed.
 Stevenson chose to move from Melbourne to Sydney for filming.
 Stevenson told the publication that he planned on staying with the serial for at least one year.
 The actor was nervous and unsure of how he would settle into the show but the crew soon helped him settle in.
 In 1990, Stevenson told a reporter from TV Week that he was unhappy with the work he carried out on the serial.
-However; he remained until 1994 when Stevenson quit the serial.
+However, he ended up remaining until 1994, when Stevenson quit the soap.